 Effective January 1, 1994, the Board approved the adoption of a Savings Incentive Plan as provided by Section 403(b) of the Internal Revenue Code of 1986.
 Under the Plan, all full-time employees can elect to defer a portion of their salary within Internal Revenue Service guidelines.
-The Charter School may make a matching employer contribution in an amount to be determined annually by the Board at its discretion.
-During the 2020-21 fiscal year, the Charter School matched one dollar for every dollar up to the first 3 percent of employee compensation.
+The Charter School may make a matching employer contribution in an amount to be determined annually by the College Board at its discretion.
+During the 2021-22 fiscal year, the Charter School matched one dollar for every dollar up to the first 3 percent of employee compensation.
 Each employee is fully vested upon enrollment in the Plan, and is allowed to direct the investment of his or her account to any one of the various fund groups and insurance companies approved for investment by the Charter School.
-During the 2020-21 fiscal year, the Charter School contributed \$12,976, as matching funds under the Plan.
+During the 2021-22 fiscal year, the Charter School contributed \$15,817 as matching funds under the Plan.

-10. OPERATING LEASE COMMITMENTS
+10. LEASE COMMITMENTS

 The Charter School entered into a lease agreement with Florida SouthWestern State College Financing Corporation whereby the College Financing Corporation leases to the Charter School a portion of the Charlotte Campus facilities consisting of approximately 19,102 sq. ft. for purposes of operating the high school.
-The lease agreement was for a period of one year ending on June 30, 2021 and is renewable annually.
-The amount paid for the leased premises for the year ended June 30, 2021 was \$140,000.
-The Charter School lease agreement was extended through the date of June 30, 2022.
+The lease agreement was for a period of one year ending on June 30, 2022.
+The amount paid for the leased premises for the year ended June 30, 2022 was \$150,000.
+Subsequent to year end, the Charter School entered into a new agreement effective July 1, 2022 through June 30, 2023.